-Dauphin Island Public education Building Authority (the "Authority"), a non-profit corporation, issued the Dauphin Island Public Education Building Authority Revenue Bond, Series 2015, in the principal amount of \$2,000,000 in fiscal year 2015.
+Dauphin Island Public education Building Authority (the "Authority"), a non-profit corporation, issued the Dauphin Island Public Education Building Authority Revenue Bond, Series 2015, in the principal amount of \$2,000,000.00 in fiscal year 2015.
 These bonds were issued to finance the acquisition, construction and renovation of equipment and existing building on the Consortium's campus located on Dauphin Island, Alabama.
-The Consortium leases the land, upon which the improvements are made, to the Authority.
+The Consortium leases the land, upon which the improvements were made, to the Authority.

 The Consortium leases the improvements from the Authority.
 The lease payments are payable solely from non-appropriated funds and are equal to the principal and interest payments on the bond issue.
-The lease payments are due on or before the business day next preceding each January 1 and July 1.
 The lease term begins July 2015 and ends July 2024.